Violet Vines Marshman Centre for Rural Health Research partnership funding

-Project management and research support for communities will be provided by the Violet Vines Marshman Centre for Rural Health Research, including support to develop evaluation plans.
+Project management and research support for communities may be available from the Violet Vines Marshman Centre for Rural Health Research, including support to develop evaluation plans.

 - To accelerate projects that are important to and have a rapid impact on the community, as demonstrated by the community’s matching funding commitment.

 - To support communities that may be interested in larger funding applications but need additional funding to complete pilot work and establish a track record that will support future bids.

 To guarantee strong engagement from a community which has a) invested financially, and b) received matching funds from the Violet Vines Marshman Centre for Rural Health Research Partnership Funding Stream.
 The matching funds will give the community greater capital to proceed with projects/research that is directly relevant to their community.
 This will lead to strong community ownership and should lead to better success rates/longer term outcomes and impact.